mwdocter/TeachBook/book/EI_manuals/3B_scope_probes_STUDENT.md

 - Compare + Conclude (10 min): with a group of 4(per table)

-# EXPERIMENT 3B: Simulating and using scope probes
+# EXPERIMENT 3B: scope probes